MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ## Clean up resources

-In Visual Studio Code, use the Azure explorer for Resource Groups, right-click on the your resource group then select **Delete**.
+In Visual Studio Code, use the Azure explorer for Resource Groups, right-click on your resource group then select **Delete**.

 This deletes all resources in the group, including your Storage and Static Web app resources.